iter-idea/IDEA-Ionic3-extra/README.md

 ## How to release

 - Update the version and commit.
-- Take the latest version of the `idea` folder, zip it and upload it on GitHub.
+- Take the latest version of the `./idea` folder, zip it and upload it on GitHub.